KurtisIvey/ayn-services/README.md

 ## About The Project

-**AYN Services** is a landing page for AYN Services is designed to showcase their professional cleaning and building maintenance solutions for small and medium businesses and facilities.
+**AYN Services** is a landing page for AYN Services that I designed to showcase their professional cleaning and building maintenance solutions for small and medium businesses and facilities.

 Fully Deployed Project [AYN Services](https://aynservicesbyivey.netlify.app/)